 Sexual battery or aggravated sexual battery: Sexual battery refers to sexual abuse in which force, threats or intimidation are used.
 Sexual battery is a class 1 misdemeanor.

 Indecent liberties: Indecent liberties involve a broad range of activities involving soliciting minors for sexual behavior or exposing minors to sexual behavior.
-Exposing one’s genitals to a minor, proposing that the minor feel or fondle the genitals or suggesting sex acts to minors are examples of indecent liberties.
 A charge of indecent liberties is a felony charge.

 Object sexual penetration: Object sexual penetration occurs when the accused penetrates the alleged victim with an object or causes such penetration to occur.
 Object sexual penetration is a felony.